RaspberryPiFoundation/scratch-curriculum/pt-PT/Curso 1/07 Adivinha o que e/adivinha_o_que_e.md

 ##DESAFIO 1: Faz o jogo mais difícil ou mais fácil

-Alterar a dificuldade do jogo.
+Altera a dificuldade do jogo:

 - Tenta alterar a velocidade a que a imagem é revelada, ou seja, a velocidade a que diminui a pontuação que o jogador pode ganhar.